 On the island: We did all sorts of things!
 Remember Picnic Island is a tiny oasis in a large body of water so we snorkeled the underwater forests which surround the island.
 An untouched world and eco system of sea plants, seaweed varieties and fish exists just below the surface and is a wonderland!
-The water was fresh, pristine and cleansing and as I found my way back to the shoreline, I remember thinking “WHAT A TIME TO BE ALIVE!”
+The water was fresh, pristine and cleansing.

-In the mornings, we set our alarms for the crack of dawn and sleepily made our way up to the highest part of the island, watched the sun wake up our part of the world as it rose behind the Hazard mountain ranges and contemplated life (as well as sleep!)
-In the afternoons we would gather in the kitchen to either talk, play a board game, teach a drawing class or prepare dinner, interrupted only by the suggestion to watch the sunset over the horizon.
+In the mornings we set our alarms for the crack of dawn (4:45am) and sleepily made our way up to the highest part of the island to watch the sun wake up our part of the world.
+While it rose behind the Hazard mountain ranges, so too did our gratitude!
+On dusk we gathered in the kitchen to either play a board game, teach a drawing class or prepare dinner, interrupted only by the suggestion to watch the sunset over the horizon.

-It’s not everyday you get to share an island with penguins and shearwaters (it is a rookery) and we felt incredibly honoured to have done so.
-Using the light sensored torches provided by Picnic Island and being respectful to their habitat, we were able to watch the migration of penguins and shearwaters at night time, from safety of the grated walking paths around the island.
-Pretty blooming special!
+It’s not everyday you get to share an island with penguins and shearwaters and we felt incredibly honoured to have done so.
+Equipped with the light sensored torches provided by Picnic Island while being respectful to their habitat, we were able to watch (from the safety of the Island’s grated pathways) the migration of the water birds at night time.

 Off the island: I felt nothing short of intrepid!
-Four of us decided we would go abseiling down the Whitewater Wall sea cliff face which also turned into rock climbing back up the giant (taking both me and my un cut finger nails by surprise!)
+Four of us decided we would go abseiling down the Whitewater Wall cliff face which then turned into rock climbing back up the giant (taking both me and my un cut finger nails by surprise!)
 Our instructor (who can only be described as a weapon when it comes to all things climbing, abseiling and ropes (#thankful) stopped me as I was stepping off the edge of the cliff and said, “Don’t forget to stop half way down and a look over your shoulder.
 You need to take in everything you see and feel”.
-Dutifully, I did what I was told and the only way I can describe it is like this:
+Dutifully, I did what I was told.

 “As I precariously dangled at a 90 degree angle to the cliff’s face by a rope I looked over my shoulder only to see a coastline of rugged terrain and an overwhelming expanse and body of deep blue, ocean water.
 The only sound I could hear was the echo of waves crashing beneath me and the frenzied hollow voice of the wind.
 I felt insignificant and vulnerable and yet at the same time completely at ease and calm.
 It was exhilarating!”

-Other Things: We frequented the Coles Bay Ice Creamery which specialises in providing Tasmanian ice-cream, waffles and freshly roasted coffee, a welcomed reprieve on a hot Summer’s day.
-It’s also fresh and DELICIOUS!
+Other Things: We frequented the Coles Bay Ice Creamery which offers Tasmanian ice-cream, waffles and freshly roasted coffee.
+Fresh and delicious, it was a welcomed reprieve on a hot Summer’s day!

 One of the things I didn’t do but intend to do next time, is practice my Yoga on the naked timber pontoon which sits just off the shoreline from Picnic Island.
 We also intended to do a bushwalk to Wineglass Bay but the water conditions weren’t ideal for a water taxi to take us to Hazards Beach – just another reason to go back!

 Everything about this 4 day mini break felt warm in my heart.
-To share an entire island with 10 friends (plus a baby), penguins and shearwaters, convict history, all within the Freycinet National Park which is home to some of the world’s most beautiful natural wonders was luxurious.
-Being around my friends and their enthusiastic souls was equally so.
-However, having my energy recharged for my body to feel light and energised and my “wonder” stimulated was perhaps the most luxurious of them all.
+To share an entire island with 10 friends (plus a baby), penguins and shearwaters, convict history, all within the Freycinet National Park which is home to some of the world’s most beautiful natural wonders, was luxurious.
+Being around my friends and their enthusiastic souls is equally cherished.
+However, having my energy recharged, my “wonder” stimulated and my heart feeling completely full again was perhaps the most valuable of all.

 Take a trip to Tassie, it might just be your best time yet!